prillcode/pftaskpanel/README.md

-## Introducing the _Profund Office App_ Task Panel
+## Introducing the _Profund Task Panel_ for MS Office

 **Integrating Profund Financial Software^ with Microsoft Office**

-The _Profund Office App_ Task Panel will be a replacement for the current _Profund Contract Connector_ Add-In.
-The _Profund Office App_ Task Panel will target Microsoft Office 2013 and later.
+The _Profund Task Panel_ will be a replacement for the current _Profund Contract Connector_ Word Add-In.
+The _Profund Task Panel_ will target Microsoft Office 2013 and later.
 Users of earlier versions of MS Office will want to stick with the _Profund Contract Connector_ Add-In.

 ### Expected Features